LOADING

 Share

-Fines for traffic offenses have just long past up dramatically, and a giant fear in Bengaluru is that bribery will thrive greater than ever before.
+Fines for traffic offenses have just passed up dramatically, and a giant fear in Bengaluru is that bribery will thrive more than ever before.

-The steep hike in fines could reduce fatalities on the road, says Dr. Ashish Verma, companion professor, civil engineering, Indian Institute of Science.
+The steep hike in fines could reduce fatalities on the road, says Dr. Ashish Verma, companion professor of civil engineering at the Indian Institute of Science.
 The way to lessen human intervention and bribery is to rely upon technology 24/7, one year a year.

 Rs 100 cr a year

 Additional Commissioner of Police (site visitors) P Harishekaran takes pleasure in the era to hand and how it allows the police to mop up large quantities.
-“We gather at least Rs 100 crore in fines each yr,” he informed Metrolife.
+“We gather at least Rs 100 crore in fines yearly,” he informed Metrolife.

 Traffic police use 600 personal virtual assistant (PDA) devices to crack down on offenders.
 They have set up 1,000 cameras across the city.
-A hundred of those capture sign leaping.
-“When a vehicle jumps a sign, this camera records the violation and sends it to the site visitors control center, which in turn, generates a challan and sends it to the perpetrator,” he says.
+A hundred of those capture signs leaping.
+“When a vehicle jumps a sign, this camera records the violation and sends it to the site visitors control center, which generates a challan and sends it to the perpetrator,” he says.

 Mostly in suburbs